-The Chester Cup, run at Chester Racecourse over 2m2f, is the feature race of their three-day May Meeting (9th-11th) – Here at JUICESTORM we take a look back at recent winners and highlights some key betting trends and stats ahead of the 2018 renewal – this year (2018) the race has been moved from it’s original slot on Wednesday and will now be run on Friday 11th May 2018.
+The Chester Cup, run at Chester Racecourse over 2m2f, is the feature race of their three-day May Meeting (8th-10th) – Here at JUICESTORM we take a look back at recent winners and highlights some key betting trends and stats ahead of the 2019 renewal – this year the race will be run on Friday 10th May 2019.

 Did you know since 1975 we’ve only had 4 winning Chester Cup favourites win the race?

 Recent Chester Cup Winners